KingKingGreat/MathWebAppGame/README.md

 Test your Math Skill

 How to play :
-* Download the latest release from the version tab.
+* Download the latest release from the release tab.
 * Extract the ZIP
 * Open MathWebAppGame folder
 * Double click the HTML file to play